FREQUENTLY ASKED QUESTIONS

 Yes, we are in-network with BCBS PPO and BlueChoice.

-We are not in network with all other insurance providers.
-If you have a different insurance plan (i.e. Aetna, Cigna, United, BCBS HMO Plan), we will work with you to apply for direct reimbursement with your insurance provider.
+We are out-of-network with all other insurance policies.
+If you are using your out-of-network benefits (i.e. Aetna, Cigna, United, BCBS HMO Plan) we will work with you to apply for direct reimbursement with your insurance provider.
 We are able to provide our clients with service codes (CPT Codes) prior to starting services to determine reimbursement coverage.

-You may use your FSA (Flexible Spending Account) or HSA (Health Savings Account) to pay for services, however you should contact your fund administrator to learn more about this option.
+You may use your FSA (Flexible Spending Account) or HSA (Health Savings Account) to pay for services.

 How much do evaluations cost?